"When I became Chief Executive in September 2019, I was clear that the Post Office needed to apologise for events of the past and fully address them."

-I have heard first-hand the moving testimonies from some of the victims of this scandal and I am in no doubt about the human cost.
+The Horizon IT scandal had devastating consequences on the lives of people affected.
+I have met and heard first-hand the moving testimonies from some of the victims and I am in no doubt about the human cost.

 Past shortcomings must never be repeated.
-We have made significant changes to rebuild trust and forge a new relationship with our current Postmasters, without whom there would be no Post Office.
+We are making significant changes to our culture and rebuilding trust to forge a new relationship with our current Postmasters, without whom there would be no Post Office.

-Operational improvements have also been made, based on Postmaster and branch staff feedback, in every part of the business from initial appointment and training through to daily transactions accounting.
-Whilst there is still much work to do, we have made significant progress.
+Operational improvements have also been made, based on Postmaster and branch staff feedback, in every part of the business from initial appointment and training through to daily transactions and accounting.
+Whilst we recognise there is still much work to do, we have made significant progress.

-I am convinced that Post Office has changed for the better and that such past failings should never happen again.
-Securing full, fair and final compensation for those affected is my immediate priority as we right the wrongs of the past.
-Post Office matters too much to today’s Postmasters, customers and communities across the UK.
+I know that Post Office is changing for the better and that such past failings must never happen again.
+Post Office and our Postmasters remain at the heart of communities across the UK.
 We must put this right.

 Chief Executive, Post Office